 - Save a copy of the A to Z Challenge MasterList of Participants once the signups are closed.
 You can save it to your Google Drive and then read blogs based on your preference and the category that you like.

-- Please DO NOT mass tag on your post at various social media channels.
+- Please DO NOT mass tag on your post on various social media channels.
 It’s a put-off!